What is the Duke of Edinburgh's Award?

-You can speak to Mrs Butcher or Mrs Crawford.
+You can speak to Mrs Crawford.
 Ask your form tutor, or have a look at the D of E Website.

 The award program happens at school at different times during the week, the time and location will depend on which level you are doing and which sessions you can make.
 More details will be given to you about where to go when you apply.

 Most of the sessions happen after school, with expedition happening at weekends or during half terms.
 Each of the other sections can be done at you own pace, all of which will be explained upon enrollment.

 - How do I enroll for DofE? – you can enroll by going and see Mrs Crawford or downloading the enrollment form and return it to Mrs Crawford with payment.